FEUP-ESOF-2020-21/open-cx-t4g4-esofantasticos/README.md

 *  **Preconditions and Postconditions**.
 In order to see this information, the User must first register and Log-in.

 *  **Normal Flow**.
-	1. The attendee presses the button to go to the prizes page.
+	1. The User presses the button to go to the prizes page.
-	2. The attendee choses one of the prizes and sees more information regarding that prize.
+	2. The User choses one of the prizes and sees more information regarding that prize.

 #### Register: